 Boat ride around Wannsee

 Wannsee is not only the name of the lake, but that of Berlin’s poshest and greenest district.
 Our first daytrip starts at the Steglitz harbour.
 This is a small private harbour on a peninsula in the Teltow canal and it only exists because some petrol heads need a place to store their racing boats.
 By now, though it’s mostly just a regular small marina with maybe a dozen boats.
-Among them the Claudia, my friend’s Olli 4m long skandinavian fun boat in bright blue, that was more than adequately powered by a 25 PS two-stroke outdoor motor.
+Among them the Claudia, my friend Olli’s 4m long skandinavian fun boat in bright blue, that was more than adequately powered by a 25 PS two-stroke outdoor motor.
 To get from there to anywhere interesting we needed to take a 10km ride along the canal.
 Problem is, you’re only allowed to go 10km/h, so it takes a rather lot of time sitting directly behind an engine that mostly produces loud sounds – and since we were going forward, probably a little thrust as well.
 But let me tell you; it’s a challenge to talk over that din.
 Interestingly it becomes a bit better when you go faster, or at least it feels like it, cause you’re actually having fun, once the boat starts to glide at around 15 km/h.

-Other than the distance you have to pass the Kleinmachnow locks to actually get to Wannsee.
-With nearly 3 m of elevation differential it is high for a canal that’s less than 40 km in total. the lock itself is a fascinating combination of utalitarian and beauty and if you’ve never been in a small boat when 100s of cubic meters of water rush in to lift you 3 m in just under 3 minutes, it definetely is something you don’t want to miss.
+Other than the distance, you have to pass the Kleinmachnow locks to actually get to Wannsee.
+With nearly 3 m of elevation differential it is high for a canal that’s less than 40 km in total.
+The lock itself is a fascinating combination of utalitarian and beauty and if you’ve never been in a small boat when 100s of cubic meters of water rush in to lift you 3 m in just under 3 minutes, it definitely is something you don’t want to miss.
 It even was a bit of an adventure because my mate is relatively new to this whole boating thing as well and it was his biggest lock yet.
-But in the end, it all went without a hitch and we were free to tackle the last little of canal before we could start our circumvention of Wannsee.
+But in the end, it all went without a hitch and we were free to tackle the last little bit of canal before we could start our circumvention of Wannsee.

 Getting around by boat as a visitor